raspberrypilearning/webcomic/en/step_2.md

 Can you add a whole new ```<div>``` at the bottom of the page and style it uniquely?
 --- /task ---

-In the next step, we will make a 4-panel comic!
+In the next step, we will add the pictures for your comic panels!

 --- save ---